irfan-f/C-Cplusplus-Unix-CourseWork/README.md

-This work consists of assignments and labs completed for CIS-330 in Spring 2019 at the University of Oregon.
+This work consists of assignments and labs completed for CIS- 330 in Spring 2019 at the University of Oregon.